garyokeeffe/NSA/README.md

 # Nostr Serverless API

 The Nostr Serverless API (NSA) project allows anyone with an AWS account to quickly and cheaply deploy and maintain their own Nostr API.
 Our goal is to make a Data Scientist's user experience working with Nostr data amazing.
-The API is in early alpha stage, so expect changes.
+The API is in the early alpha stage, so expect changes.
 If this is a project that interests you then please help!

 ## System Architecture
 <details>

 NSA's system architecture is outlined in **Figure 1** below.
 Specifically, this project consists of an AWS API Gateway that routes inbound API calls into an AWS Lambda function, which, in turn, spins up a Dockerized Flask application to process the API request.
 This architecture was chosen to minimize operating costs at low traffic volumes.
-We use an AWS Cloudformation Template to automate cloud service orchestration so that delpoying (and maintaining) the API is trivial.
+We use an AWS Cloudformation Template to automate cloud service orchestration so that deploying (and maintaining) the API is trivial.

 <p align="center">
   <img src="https://github.com/garyokeeffe/NSA/blob/main/resources/NostrServerlessAPI.png?raw=true"><br>